awsdocs/amazon-ses-developer-guide/doc-source/request-production-access.md

 Complete the procedures in this section to request that your account be removed from the sandbox\.

+**Note**
+If you're using Amazon SES to send email from an Amazon EC2 instance, you might also need to request that the throttle be removed from port 25 on your Amazon EC2 instance\.
+For more information, see [How do I remove the throttle on port 25 from my EC2 instance?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) in the AWS Knowledge Center\.

 **To request that your account be removed from the Amazon SES sandbox**

 1. Sign in to the AWS Management Console at [https://console\.aws\.amazon\.com/](https://console.aws.amazon.com/)\.